Charley White

-Charley White who was born Charles Anchowitz on 25 March 1891 in Liverpool, England was considered one of the best boxers of his era.
-White fought from 1906 until 1923.
-He made one ill-fated comeback attempt in 1930, but was ignominiously TKOed by Henry Perlick, a nondescript fighter who would not have stood a chance against White in his prime.
-White boxed in the United States for his entire career making his home in Chicago at the age of seven.
-Under current rules, his championship bouts with Willie Ritchie and Freddie Welsh, where he dealt more blows would have had him winning the bouts on points and taking the world lightweight championship, but when he fought only a knockout would have allowed him to win the match and the title.
-In 1958, Nat Fleischer, publisher of The Ring magazine rated Charley White the tenth greatest lightweight of all time.
+Charley White (born Charles Anchowitz, 25 March 1891 – 24 July 1959) was an English-American boxer from Chicago, Illinois.
+Viewed by many as one of the best of his era, he fought from 1906 until 1923.
+He also lost a comeback match in 1930 against Henry Perlick, where he threw his famous left hook but Perlick countered with a right cross, knocking him down.

 Biography

-In a nineteen year career, White fought the top contenders and champions in each of three weight classes: Abe Attell, Johnny Kilbane, and Johnny Dundee in the featherweight division; Ad Walgast, Willie Ritchie, Freddie Welsh, Benny Leonard and Rocky Kansas in the lightweight division; and Jack Britton, and Ted Kid Lewis in the welterweight division, for a total of ten champion opponents.
+In his nineteen year career, White fought the top contenders and champions across three weight classes.
+He had ten championship opponents in the welterweight division: Abe Attell, Johnny Kilbane, and Johnny Dundee in the featherweight division; Ad Wolgast, Willie Ritchie, Freddie Welsh, Benny Leonard and Rocky Kansas in the lightweight division; and Jack Britton, and Ted Kid Lewis.

 Early life and career

-Charles Anchowitz was born in Liverpool England to Jewish parents who brought him to America at the age of seven.
-His father, a struggling tailor from Russia, settled the family in the Jewish Ghetto on Chicago's West Side, the home of many great Jewish boxers including Barney Ross and Harry Harris.
-At thirteen, Charles contracted tuberculosis, a not uncommon illness in the Chicago ghetto, and sustained damage to one of his lungs.
-His father sent him to Chicago's O'Connell's Sports Club to build up his strength.
+Charles Anchowitz was born in Liverpool, England to Jewish parents who brought him to America at the age of seven.
+His father, a working class tailor from the Russian Pale of Settlement, settled the family in the Jewish Ghetto on Chicago's West Side, home to many great Jewish boxers including Barney Ross and Harry Harris.
+At thirteen, Charles contracted tuberculosis, and sustained damage to one of his lungs.
+To combat this, his father sent him to the O'Connell's Sports Club in Chicago to build up his strength.
 After gaining weight and working out, Charles took up boxing at the club and within eighteen months was diagnosed free from tuberculosis.
-At fifteen, Anchowitz changed his name to White and began his professional boxing career.
+At fifteen, Charley Anchowitz changed his last name to White and began his professional boxing career.
 His brothers Jack White and Billy Wagner were also professional boxers.
-Impressively, in his career, White fought world champions a total of twenty-two times.
+In his career, White fought world champions a total of twenty-two times.